- Medical Requirements for Disability Benefits in Ohio

 You could also meet this requirement even if your condition is not located in the Blue Book.
 Some people’s complete list of symptoms cannot be tied to a single, obvious source.
 Our firm could help you establish that you have a condition not listed in the Blue Book that prevents you from substantial gainful activity.

-For a free legal consultation with a social security disability lawyer serving Struthers, call 412-661-1400
+For a free legal consultation with a Personal Injury lawyer serving Struthers, call 412-661-1400

 Non-Medical Requirements for Disability Benefits